endojs/endo/packages/ses/docs/lockdown.md

 Types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/trusted-types)
 in combination with `"unsafe"` `evalTaming` may help maintain isolation.

-The `"none"` option emulates a Content Security Policy that excludes `unsafe-eval` by replacing all evaluators with functions that throw an exception, in the initial realm as well as any derived compartment.
+The `"noEval"` option emulates a Content Security Policy that excludes `unsafe-eval` by replacing all evaluators with functions that throw an exception, in the initial realm as well as any derived compartment.